Jorch72/YAMSWiki/Home.md

-Welcome to the YAMS wiki!
+The YAMS Wiki will store information relating to setting up and managing your YAMS installation.